 The Makapuu Tide Pool Hike

 To get to the pools follow the trail up as it weaves around the backside of the cliffs.
 At the third rest area, you will see two pairs of binoculars and an informational sign about whales.
-Behind that is a loosely defined trail to follow so you can zig-zag down the mountain.
-Go slowly to avoid slipping on loose rocks and bring plenty of water.
+After that, look for a loosely defined trail allowing you zig-zag down the mountain.
+Go slowly to avoid slipping on loose rocks and most importantly, bring plenty of water.

-You will be welcomed by a rumbling blowhole, which spits an impressive (and forceful spray) intermittently.
-Find your favorite tide pool and submerge.
+You will be welcomed by a rumbling blowhole, which spits an impressive (and forceful) spray intermittently.
+After that, find your favorite tide pool and submerge.
 If possible opt for hats and shirts as a sunscreen alternative to protect marine life.
 If you need to use sunscreen, choose one believed to be reef safe.

 Looking for More Great Family-Friends Hikes on Oahu?

 Drive up the coast to Lanikai for this short hike with big ocean views.
-For more tips on the best family-friendly hikes, beaches, and more, sign up for the Little Bird Post below.
+Needs more tips?
+Sign up for the Little Bird Post below to learn about the best family-friendly hikes, beaches, and more on Oahu.